-• Standards: If we are successful in our preliminary testing, human testing must be approved and implemented in order to determine accuracy and safety.
-Government approval must also be obtained for the device to be used in a hospital.
-We have submitted a proposal to the IRB for human testing.

-• Customer: The device must be accurate, mobile (able to move from room to room), and should be comparable in cost (both initial and operational) to methods in place.

-• Patient Related Concerns: Electrode brace should not be cold and hard and the patient should be able to stand comfortably.
-Non-invasive method will be easier for the patient compared to the invasive method.

-• Competition: The main competition is the current invasive catheter method, which has proven accuracy and is already being used in most hospital settings.
+- Standards: If we are successful in our preliminary testing, human testing must be approved and implemented in order to determine accuracy and safety.
+Government approval must also be obtained for the device to be used in a hospital. - Customer: The device must be accurate, mobile (able to move from room to room), and should be comparable in cost (both initial and operational) to methods in place. - Patient Related Concerns: Electrode brace should not be cold and hard and the patient should be able to stand comfortably.
+Non-invasive method will be easier for the patient compared to the invasive method. - Competition: The main competition is the current invasive catheter method, which has proven accuracy and is already being used in most hospital settings.